 I operate from a belief that at its best, language strives to help people communicate across differences and express the incredible diversity of human experience—whereas, at its worst, language spreads violence and hate, divides people from each other, and actively inflicts suffering and pain.

-Similarly, at their best (and most radical), language rules and standards—as laid out in dictionaries, style guides, grammar books, and so forth—exist in order to increase comprehension and help the widest possible swath of humanity communicate effectively and access the meaning behind the words each person uses.
+Similarly, at their best (and most radical), language rules and standards—as laid out in dictionaries, style manuals, grammar books, and so forth—exist in order to increase comprehension and help the widest possible swath of humanity communicate effectively and access the meaning behind the words each person uses.
 At their worst (and most snobbish), such language conventions exist in order to create and maintain oppressive hierarchies—for example, serving to separate out people who are educated or “well bred” (and thus speak “proper” English) from those who are not.

 Language is coded with culture every bit as much as cells are coded with DNA.
 Feminist writer Rita Mae Brown said, “Language exerts hidden power, like the moon on the tides.”
 Feminist linguist Julia Penelope wrote that “language is power, in ways more literal than most people think.
 When we speak, we exercise the power of language to transform reality.”

 Through language we transform reality.
 We dictate what is real.
 To me, this creates an enormous responsibility to use language to describe and create the best, most radical reality we can imagine—a world free from violence in all its forms; a world where all life, all identities and experiences, and all ways of making meaning are understood as valuable and sacred.

 Language can hurt or heal; it can cause harm or create liberation—the choice is ours.

 As a radical copyeditor, not only do I help authors and speakers use language in ways that are free from errors and consistent in terms of style, grammar, and spelling, I also help them align their words with their values.